benjaminheng/knowledge-base/content/travel-contingencies.md

 - Address of your local embassy
 - Passport-sized photos (in the event of a lost passport)

-If you normally use a password manager with generated passwords, then passwords to critical services like email should be changed to something memorable prior to the trip.

 ## Lost phone

 Keep a backup phone in hotel room.
-Log into email account using the backup phone to retrieve your important documents.
+Prepare it in advance so you can easily access your documents.

+1. Download your password manager file.
+Obfuscate the file name.
+2. Download your password manager.
+3. Download your backup Google 2FA codes.
+You won't have your 2FA device if your primary phone gets stolen.
+Store them in your password manager.

+Make sure to do a dry run for your lost phone contingency.
+You'll probably need to sign in once in order to download the password manager app from the app store.
+Make sure to sign out after to avoid leaving an active account on the phone if the backup gets stolen instead.

 ## Lost passport

 Contact your embassy.
 Depending on the country you are in, a police report may need to be filed first.

+Losing a passport may not be a big deal if you're in a city where you have physical embassy presence.
+Just visit the embassy and they'll help you out.
+This also means that if travelling somewhere without embassy presence, you'll want to take even better care of your passport.

 ## Lost credit card

+Bring multiple cards.
 Keep a backup credit card in hotel room.
 Use your phone to cancel the stolen card.

-Depending on the country, bringing a physical card may be unnecessary if contactless payments is common.

 ## Lost ID card

 Contact your embassy.
 This is generally not a big deal.
+Some people prefer not bringing their ID card along, but I prefer to.
+Having multiple forms of identification, stored in separate locations is a good contingency to have in the event that your passport or phone gets stolen.